notseanray/speak/README.md

 <h2 align=center> 💻 Usage </h2>

 Using Speak is very simple, because you just need to know about two functions and a struct.
 (Being public ***just*** the necessary interface you'll use.)
-Currently I cannot put example of the functions because they'll change.
+Currently I cannot put examples of the functions because they'll change.
 (At the same time the programming is happening, the design also changes.)

 <h2 align=center> ⚖️ License & Credits</h2>